Smithfield, London: Civil history

 On 17 November 1558, several Protestant heretics were saved by a royal herald's timely announcement that Queen Mary had died shortly before the wooden faggots were to be lit at the Smithfield Stake.
 Under English Law death warrants were commanded by Sign Manual (the personal signature of the Monarch), invariably upon ministerial recommendation, which if unexercised by the time of a Sovereign's death required renewed authority.
 In this case Queen Elizabeth did not approve the executions, thus freeing the Protestants.
-During the 16th century the Smithfield site was also the place of execution of swindlers and coin forgers, who were boiled to death in oil.
+During the 16th century, the Smithfield site was also the place of execution of swindlers and coin forgers, who were boiled to death in oil.

-By the 18th century the "Tyburn Tree" (near the present-day Marble Arch) became the main place for public executions in London.
-After 1785, executions were again moved, this time to the gates of Newgate prison, just to the south of Smithfield.
+By the 18th century, the "Tyburn Tree" (near the present-day Marble Arch) became the main place for public executions in London.
+After 1785, executions were again moved, this time to the gates of Newgate Prison, just to the south of Smithfield.

 The Smithfield area emerged largely unscathed by the Great Fire of London in 1666, which was abated near the Fortune of War Tavern, at the junction of Giltspur Street and Cock Lane, where the statue of the Golden Boy of Pye Corner is located.
 In the late 17th century several residents of Smithfield emigrated to North America, where they founded the town of Smithfield, Rhode Island.

 West Smithfield Bars

-Until the 19th century the area included boundary markers known as the West Smithfield Bars (or more simply, Smithfield Bars).
+Until the 19th century, the area included boundary markers known as the West Smithfield Bars (or more simply, Smithfield Bars).
 These marked the northern boundary of the City of London and were placed at a point approximating to where modern Charterhouse Street meets St John Street, which was historically the first stretch of the Great North Road.
 The Bars were on the route of the former Fagswell Brook, a tributary of the Fleet, which marked the City's northern boundary in the area.

 The Bars are first documented in 1170 and 1197, and were a site of public executions.

 Today

-Since the late 1990s, Smithfield and neighbouring Farringdon have developed a reputation for being a cultural hub for up-and-coming professionals, who enjoy its bars, restaurants and night clubs.
+Since the late 1990s, Smithfield and neighbouring Farringdon have developed a reputation for being a cultural hub for up-and-coming professionals, who enjoy its bars, restaurants and nightclubs.

 Nightclubs such as Fabric and Turnmills pioneered the area's reputation for trendy night life, attracting professionals from nearby Holborn, Clerkenwell and the City on weekdays.
 At weekends, the clubs and bars in the area, having late licences, draw people into the area from outside London too.

 Smithfield has also become a venue for sporting events.
-Until 2002 Smithfield hosted the midnight start of the annual Miglia Quadrato Car Rally, but with the increased night club activity around Smithfield, the UHULMC (a motoring club) decided to move the event's start to Finsbury Circus.
+Until 2002 Smithfield hosted the midnight start of the annual Miglia Quadrato car treasure hunt, but with the increased night club activity around Smithfield, the UHULMC (a motoring club) decided to move the event's start to Finsbury Circus.
 Since 2007, Smithfield has been the chosen site of an annual event dedicated to road bicycle racing known as the Smithfield Nocturne.

 Number 1, West Smithfield is head office of the Churches Conservation Trust.